ImanLam/portfolio-projects/README.md

 #Portfolio project 3 requires Tableau Public to open.
-An pdf file of the final Tableau sales dashboard is attached if Tableau Public is not installed on your device.
+A pdf file of the final Tableau sales dashboard is attached if Tableau Public is not installed on your device or for convenience purposes.
 Thank you for your understanding!